mutwiri-2/linux/command_line_basics.md

     * `$rm -r` -  (recursive) to remove all the files and any subdirectories it may have.
 You can’t just rm a directory by default, you’ll need to add the -r flag
     * ***You can also remove a directory with the `rmdir` command. (fails if directory is not empty and does not accept the `-r` flag)***

+- `$find` - search for files in a directory hierarchy.
+You’ll have to specify the directory you’ll be searching in (if not specified defaults to `.`), and then what you are searching for e.g `$ find Desktop/ -name earth.gif` - We are searching in Desktop for a file named earth.gif
+  * You can also specify what type of file you are trying to find. e.g `$ find -type d -name books` i.e find in current directory (.) a directory named books